Ankermgmt/prusaslicer-ankermake-ce-profiles/readme.md

 ## Overview

-This repository holds the latest version and updates to AnkerMake community profiles [initially developed and maintained by @just-trey](https://github.com/just-trey/ankermake-m5-profile).
+This repository holds the latest version and updates to AnkerMake M5 andAnkerMake M5C community profiles for the [initially developed and maintained by @just-trey](https://github.com/just-trey/ankermake-m5-profile).
 We have decided to continue to support these profiles to allow users an alternative to the official profiles provided by AnkerMake.
 You can install these profiles alongside the built-in AnkerMake profiles.
 Why not install both and see which one you prefer?

 ### "FAST" modes